Schaper Toys: History

 William Herbert "Herb" Schaper (1914—1980) was a Minnesota postman who created, developed, and manufactured a children's game known as Cootie.
 After whittling a fishing lure in 1948, he molded the object in plastic, fashioned a game around it, and formed the H. W. Schaper Mfg.
 Co., Inc. to manufacture and publish the game.
 In the fall of 1949, the game was launched on the market, and sold through Dayton's department stores.
 Schaper sold 5,000 Cootie games by 1950, and over 1.2 million games by 1952.
 In 2003 'Cootie' was named one of the top 100 most memorable and creative toys in the last century by the Toy Industry Association.

 Schaper Toys manufactured a host of other games including the well-known Ants in the Pants and Don't Break the Ice.
 While most children's games of the period were made of paper and cardboard, Schaper Toys was one of the first toy and game manufacturers to extensively use plastic in its products.
 Schaper games were constructed almost completely of plastic.

-The company introduced Stompers, a battery-powered line of toy trucks and other vehicles in 1980.
+The company introduced Stompers, a battery-powered line of toy trucks and other vehicles in the 1980s.
 Along with Cootie, the toys were included in the Toy Industry Association's "Century of Toys List".

 In the early 1980s, Schaper became one of the licensed producers of Playmobil in the United States.
 A large deal with McDonald's to promote Playmobil by distributing figures in Happy Meals ended badly when the toys were found to violate American child safety regulations.
 According to the Consumer Product Safety Commission (CPSC) the Playmobil toys had removable parts which were choking hazards to children under three years old.

 Schaper Manufacturing operated as the Schaper Toy division of Kusan Inc. in the 1970s and 1980s.
 In 1986, Schaper Toys was acquired by Tyco Toys, which is now a division of Mattel Inc. In the deal, Tyco sold the rights to four Schaper games including Cootie to Hasbro's Milton Bradley division.
 In 1987 the Schaper plant closed in Plymouth, MN.
 Cootie, Ants in the Pants, Don't Spill the Beans, and Don't Break the Ice are still manufactured and sold by the Milton Bradley company.

 Games

 Super Jock line

-In the mid 1970's Schaper introduced the Super Jock line.
+In the mid-1970s Schaper introduced the Super Jock line.
 This line of toys included baseball, hockey, basketball, and soccer.
 The concept was similar to the football kicker - smash down on the head of the sports star and this would activate in sports motion.